alecgargett/ag-rdmp/rdmp.md

 3. Create a new repository on GitHub
 4. Follow a tutorial on how to set up Git on your machine through your command line.
 5. Link Git to your GitHub account and clone your GitHub repository down to your machine.
-6. Follow a tutorial like Colt Steele's that shows how to do things in the opposite order, initialising an account and a repo on the machine and pushing it up to GitHub.
+6. Follow a tutorial like Colt Steele's that shows how to do things in the opposite order, initializing an account and a repo on the machine and pushing it up to GitHub.
 7. Complete a course like Colt Steele's that goes into detail about using both.

 If you don't want to use GitHub at all, just do a Git-only tutorial, like the first half of Colt Steele's course, but I wouldn't recommend this.